DaanDeMeyer/reproc/README.md

 can be found in the examples subdirectory of [reproc](reproc/examples) and [reproc++](reprocxx/examples).

-Be sure to read the gotchas section carefully to understand reproc's limitations before using it.

 ## Error handling

 On failure, Most functions in reproc's API return a negative `errno` (POSIX) or